KhaaL/KhaaL.github.io/content/posts/2024-07-06_Get_inspired.md

   - Inspiration
 ---

-Following this guide, you'll have the latest wholesome mastodon post printed when you open your shell.
+Following this guide, you'll have the latest [Inspirational Skeletor💀](https://mas.to/@skeletor) post in your terminal when you open your shell.

 **Be inspired or be DESTROYED!**